Cainiao1053Jr/Human-AI-Reasoning-for-Mission-planning-and-shared-autonomy/README.md

 After completion, press KP1, KP2, KP3 or K, Y, N to select route 1, 2 or 3
 Press Z to preview LLM final path
 Press X to preview A* with exclusive area search final path
 Press C to actually move along LLM path
+You can also change map settings, target location and avoided area locations at the start of codes.